ROBINTsrl/LeptonVid/README.md

 [-w gpio pin]
 ```

-__frames__: is the number of frames the application will wait from module, please note that only valid frames are taken into account.
-Omitting this option will cause LeptonVid to run forever until interrupted.
+__frames__: is the number of frames the application will retrieve from the module, please note that only valid frames are taken into account.
+Omitting this option will cause LeptonVid to run forever.

-__frames timeout__: allows to specify the timeout time in microseconds of the `ioctl()` read function (default value is set to 65535 microseconds).
+__frames timeout__: allows to specify the timeout time in microseconds of the `ioctl()` read function which gather the frame data from the module (default value is set to 65535 microseconds).

 __startup delay__: time to wait before interacting with camera module in seconds.
 Please note that official documentation states that the internal module initialization and calibration procedure will take not less than 5 seconds (default timeout value is 5 seconds).